 Each residency is divided into two parts: the first half and the second half.
 During the first half of the residency, you will be assigned to a workshop conducted by one or two faculty members.
 Your workshop assignment will change with the arrival of new faculty for the second half of the residency.
 You will then have a new workshop leader or leaders and a new workshop group.
 The schedules for the two parts differ, so it is essential to keep your residency survival packet with you at all times.
 If you lose it, you could end up kayaking with L.L.
 Bean's Outdoor Adventure School instead of attendinga seminar on Post-Modernism!

 During the first half of the residency, the general schedule consists of graduating student seminars, workshops, lunch, and faculty seminars.
-These scheduled events will all take place at the Stone House in Freeport.
-Students will then return to either Bowdoin campus (Summer residency) or the Harraseeket Inn (Winter residency.)
+These scheduled events will all take place either at Bowdoin College (Summer residency) or the Harraseeket Inn (Winter residency.)
 There will be a break for dinner followed by student and/or faculty readings.